nicolepitre/fenics-examples/README.md

 - List of Gmsh command-line options: *Section 3.3* of http://gmsh.info/doc/texinfo/gmsh.html#Command_002dline-options
 - Gmsh Periodic Line/Surface commands: http://www.manpagez.com/info/gmsh/gmsh-2.7.1/gmsh_47.php

-Once you are comfortable with FEniCS and Gmsh, you can create your own demos by following these steps:
+Once you are comfortable with FEniCS and Gmsh, you can create your own demos by following the steps below.

 ## Steps to create a FEniCS Demo for a particular geometry
 1. Create a geometry file in the Gmsh script language.